 To be “comprehensive”, however, another subcategory should be distinguished in the polar solvent family: molecules which are indeed polar, but aprotic, i.e. the polarity of which does not involve hydrogen bonds.

-Here are two examples among solvents commonly found at the workplace: trichloromethane, DMF (dimethylformamide), and DMSO (dimethylsulphoxide)…
+Here are three examples among solvents commonly found at the workplace: trichloromethane, DMF (dimethylformamide), and DMSO (dimethylsulphoxide)…

 This is what explains the compatibilities and incompatibilities in the “tribe” of solvent and solute molecules.